Keeping patients informed

 - the members of the dental team (including their GDC registration number where appropriate)

-- the GDC's nine core ethical principles.
+- the GDC's nine core ethical principles (from Standards for the dental team).

 Review practice literature regularly to make sure it's up to date and meets GDC requirements.
 It's useful to have a designated person at your practice to check your website and written materials.